Rats can spread disease, contaminate food,

-For some people, rats can make good pets.
-If they are unwanted however, rats can be pests.
-They pollute food, spread disease, and cause damage by gnawing.
+Unwanted rats are pests that can pollute food, spread disease, and cause damage by gnawing.
 Rats are most active at night.
-If they are seen during the day, there is a good chance there are more around your home.
-Rats eat all types of food, including human and pet food.
+Rats eat many types of food, including human food, pet food, bird seed, and trash.

-- Plague: People can be infected with plague from fleas that feed on infected rats, or from being bitten by an infected rat.
+- Plague: People and animals can be infected with plague from fleas that feed on infected rats, or from being bitten by an infected rat.

 - Food poisoning: Eating food that has been polluted with rat urine or droppings can cause food poisoning.